 1.1.
-Some countries outside of the European Union (EU) do not have laws that protect privacy rights and personal data as extensively as the UK and other countries in the EU.
-Therefore, in accordance with Data Protection Law, if we do transfer your personal data outside of the EU, we ensure that your personal data is afforded a similar level of protection by ensuring one the specific safeguards approved by the European Commission is in place.
-You can find further information about these safeguards at https://ec.europa.eu/info/law/law-topic/data-protection_en.
+Some countries outside of the UK and the European Union (EU) do not have laws that protect privacy rights and personal data as extensively as the UK and countries in the EU.
+Therefore, in accordance with Data Protection Law, if we do transfer your personal data outside of the UK and the EU, we ensure that your personal data is afforded a similar level of protection by ensuring one the specific safeguards approved by the European Commission is in place.
+You can find further information about these safeguards at https://ec.europa.eu/info/law/law-topic/data-protection_en

 1.2.
 We only routinely transfer personal data outside of the EU in the following circumstances:

-(a) We transfer Tracking Data to non-EEA broadcast partners for public broadcast or sports data partners for commercial, statistical and analysis purposes.
+(a) our data licensees transfer Tracking Data and Event Data to non-EEA broadcast partners for public broadcast or sports data partners for commercial, statistical and analysis purposes.

 (b) In certain circumstances we share player personal data with FIFA which is located in Switzerland.

-(c) We transfer personal data required to arrange and administer international EFL events such as the Premier League Asia Trophy (e.g. team sheets).
+(c) We transfer personal data required to arrange and administer international EFL events such as the Premier League Asia Trophy (e.g. team sheets and to arrange visas).

 1.3.
 If you would like further information on the specific mechanism used by us when transferring your personal data out of the EEA please contact us using the details provided below.